Search This Blog

 5. Evaluate Alternatives

 Oh my God!
 It dawned on me only then that my coach from the year before was doing exactly those five steps except that he didn't specifically mention that.
 As an Agile Coach, I knew mentorship and coaching differed fundamentally.
-However, this group coaching engagement made me I realize the power of powerful questions in coaching for deeper appreciative enquiry based on open-ended dialog requiring active listening where the coachee controls the charter and the coach guides the coachee.
+However, this group coaching engagement made me I realize the power of powerful questions in coaching for deeper appreciative enquiry based on open-ended dialog requiring active listening where the coached controls the charter and the coach guides the coached.
 I connected coaching as a leadership skill based on transformational leadership (individual consideration and inspirational motivation are critical here) and situational leadership (the four levels based on the extent of team maturity and direction needed).
 These thoughts connect with the curiosity, compassion, and courage paramount in a coaching engagement.

 I have done my best to capture some of the questions that I remember being asked for the benefit of the larger community.
-You can see from the questions that coach believes that the coachee has answers and focuses on bringing these answers to the forefront making one to think beyond the blind spots.
+You can see from the questions that coach believes that the coached has answers and focuses on bringing these answers to the forefront making one to think beyond the blind spots.
 As the coach focuses mainly on the future, they shouldn't be judgmental (avoid all biases) and promote accountability.

 Get Permission